 Lovers don’t finally meet somewhere.
 They’re in each other all along. –Rumi

-Thrown into this steamy cauldron is twenty-one-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
+Thrown into this steamy cauldron is twenty-two-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
 After all, in these times of “free love,” women could and these men assumed should “do it” as readily as men.
 But Krista does not willingly play the temptress role that is projected onto her.
-Because of her painful history, she cannot be or do what is expected of her, and is instead vulnerable to repeated misunderstanding and abuse–unless, that is, she meets “the one” who will ravish her and lead her across the threshold from girlhood to womanhood.
+Because of her limiting past, she is fearful of men and unprepared to handle their advances.
+Still, she keeps on, leaving home in Minneapolis and moving to San Francisco hoping to be a jazz vocalist and maybe, just maybe, meet “the one” who will lead her across the threshold from girlhood to womanhood.
 Along the way, her journey isn’t easy, but she is a survivor, smart and resilient, and refuses to accept the fate she fears: that she will never truly love and be loved.

 Enter psychologist Garrett Traynor, thirty-nine, a thoroughly gorgeous, recently divorced father of a “tween” girl and a man with a complicated past and present of his own.
-Expected to follow in the footsteps of his conservative preacher father and grandfather before him, he has instead rejected the faith of his true-believer parents and is now the “lapsed” black sheep of the family, searching for answers in realms of consciousness more akin to the religious philosophies of the East or maybe even better-living-through-chemistry.
-As they first get acquainted, Krista knows little of this; to her, he is a good father and man called to a healing profession, and unnervingly sexy.
+As they first get acquainted, Krista is immediately drawn to him because he is a good father and man called to a healing profession, and unnervingly sexy.

 Both Krista and Garrett deal with the twisted influences of parents they feel failed them, each in their own ways, and both unconsciously seek healing of their pasts through their relationships.
 They are intensely and inexplicably drawn to one another.
 Is it their destiny to be together, or to lose in love?